rowjay/django-skeleton/README.md

   * `password_change_done.html` has a success message and a link to the 'home' view

-* A settings file split into a `common_settings.py` and `settings.ex.py`.
+* A settings file split into a `common_settings.py` and `settings.py` with a separate production settings
+* Pulls in most deployment-specific settings from the environment using Django-environ
 * Settings configured for a top-level static files directory
 * Settings configured for a top-level templates directory
 * Settings configured with a good default logging configuration
-* Settings configured to auto-generate a secret key on first invocation
 * A starter `.gitignore`
 * A starter `requirements.txt`
 * Defined urls for django built-in authentication views (login, logout, and password change) and settings configured to use them (`LOGIN_URL`, `LOGOUT_URL`, and `LOGIN_REDIRECT_URL`).
+* An oauth app built with oauth2client, for SSO login support
+* A deployment script for bundling other dependencies such as static files and javascript bundles
+* Sentry support
+* Google Analytics support

 ## Getting Started
 The bare minimum to get a working project is: